 by Cynthia M. Johnson, MA

 Rubella is an infection caused by a virus.
 If a pregnant woman has it, she can pass it to her baby.
 This can lead to defects, miscarriage, or stillbirth.
-Congenital rubella syndrome (CRS) is the name for these health problems.
+These health problems are known as congenital rubella syndrome (CRS).

-CRS is caused by an infection of the rubella virus.
+CRS is caused by an infection by the rubella virus.
 A mother has it first.
 Then it passes to the baby in her womb.
-It causes problem with how the baby grows.
+It causes problems with how the baby grows.

-The infection causes the most harm to the baby in the first three months of pregnancy.
+The infection causes the most harm to the baby in the first 3 months of pregnancy.

 Treatment will depend on the results of the infection.
 Certain eye and heart problems may be treated with surgery shortly after birth.
-There are programs that can help babies with hearing loss, eyesight problems, or intellectual problems.
-Talk with your doctor about the best way to treat your child.
+There are also programs that can help babies with hearing loss, eyesight problems, or learning problems.

-If a mother gets a rubella shot, it can prevent CRS.
+If a mother gets a rubella vaccine, it can prevent CRS.
 Women can also be checked for immunity at premarital, preconception, or pregnancy exams.

 Centers for Disease Control and Prevention